 “Cart this back to the quarry if you want to,” a struggling Renaissance sculptor said, putting down his hammer and chisel in exasperation.
 “This block of marble’s useless.”
 And then it sat for 24 years, exposed to the elements in a church’s backyard until another Renaissance sculptor said, “Bring it to my shop.
 I see […]

-THE SUNDAY SERMONETTE – A Light In The Fog.
+THE SUNDAY SERMONETTE – A Pier.
+The Fog.
+And a Light.

 The Sunday Sermonette August 27, 2023.
 The days were black, but the nights were blacker.
 Depression is a dark force, squeezing the light out of a person with its unrelenting tentacles of fear and doubt.
 For me, the early 90s were dark times.
 Through a series of bad choices—my choices, no one else’s—my life, as […]